jpniederer/Dev-eryday/_posts/2018-9-16-Weekly-Update-September-10-16.markdown

 ## On the Next...

 Running, running, and more running.
 My challenge of running 100 miles in the month of September is going well.
 I'm up to a total of 60 miles now.
-So I'm now over halfway through the challenge.
+So, I'm now over halfway through the challenge.
 I have 40 more miles to go and I'll aim to get at least 20 more miles in this week.
 My last few runs have been slower than I would've liked so I'd like to have more of a focus on speed this week.
 For now, I'm on pace to get the challenge complete, but there are things I could be doing better.

 I'm going to spend some time this week reading *Continuous Delivery*.
 I don't think I've picked it up since May.
 It would be nice to make a dent in it and get it off the reading list.